-A total of 1,143 unique students were awarded a VMSDEP stipend during the Fall 2014 and Spring 2015 semesters.
-This represents a 4.3 percent decrease over the number of unique students receiving a VMSDEP stipend in Fall 2013 and Spring 2014.
+A total of 1,177 unique students were awarded a VMSDEP stipend during the Fall 2015 and Spring 2016 semesters.
+This represents a 2.89 percent increase over the number of unique students receiving a VMSDEP stipend in Fall 2014 and Spring 2015.

-Of the 1,143 students, 55 percent (or 635 students) attended a four-year institution, while 46 percent (526 students) attended a two-year college or community college.
+Of the 1,177 students, 58% (684 students) attended a four-year institution, while 42% (512 students) attended a two-year college or community college.

-Tidewater Community College led all schools with 174 students.
-Northern Virginia Community College was second among community colleges with 71 students.
+Tidewater Community College led all schools with 162 students.
+Northern Virginia Community College was second among community colleges with 79 students.

-Old Dominion University had the highest participation (145 students) among four-year institutions, followed by Virginia Commonwealth University with 90 students.
+Old Dominion University had the highest participation (153 students) among four-year institutions and followed by Virginia Commonwealth University with 115 students.

-Detailed information for 2014-15 is presented in Appendix A, while comparison of participants from 2012-15 is presented in Appendix B.
+Detailed information for 2015-2016 is presented in Appendix A, comparisons of participants from 2013-16 is presented in Appendix B, and Appendix C shows comparisons of participants from the start of the program.